 - Spent Last Month: If the previous month’s spending was a pretty good template for the current month, fire up this option.

 - Average Assigned: An up-to-12-month rolling average of the assigned value for this category, starting from the first month you assigned money to this category.
-The current month is excluded.
+The current month's budget is excluded.
 (If you're in your fourth budget month, and you started assigning money to the selected category in your second budget month, it will calculate your average over months two and three.)

 And three options that will remove money from your categories: